oleob/vindsiden_ny/README.md

 Uses the API-provided by [Vindsiden.no](http://vindsiden.no/)

 ## Demo
-Visit [here](https://boring-dubinsky-ac8af1.netlify.com/) to view the site in action.
+Click [here](https://boring-dubinsky-ac8af1.netlify.com/) to view the site in action.

 ## How to run
 1. Clone repository